joseramoncajide/Human_Activity_Recognition/har.md

 **Random forest** was the machine learning model used to classify unlabeled data achieved from the 4 accelerometers in the test data set and predict the class of each repetition based 52 variables.

+Although random forest implementation through the `caret` package got a great performance, the final model was tunned and run with the Breiman and Cutler's random forest approach implimented via the `randomForest` package achieving **99% accuracy** on its classification task.

 1. Load training and testing data
 =================================